djeada/Qt-Widgets/README.md

 ### PyQt

-The recommended approach to launch PyQT projects is to use virtualenv:
+The recommended approach to launch PyQT projects is to use <code>virtualenv</code>:

     $ virtualenv env
     $ source env/bin/activate